seks-bennetts/MAT/content/chapters/introduction.md

 The long distance and the time it took to get from one solar system to the next made the war last longer than any war.
-After one hundred years of fighting, in the ILA Queen Pearl of Water Terra had a prophecy.
+After Fifty years of fighting, in the ILA Queen Pearl of Water Terra had a prophecy.
 Her Prophecy said,

 Await the daughters of Pearl…
 Await the time to unfurl,